girliemac/girliemac.github.io/_posts/2016-10-24-slack-command-bot-nodejs.md

 Sign in to your Slack account and choose your command at [my.slack.com/services/new/slash-commands](https://my.slack.com/services/new/slash-commands).
 In my case, I entered `/httpstatus` and hit the **Add Slash Command Integration** button to go to the next page.

 You will see the Outgoing payload data with a token etc, but you don't need to worry about this in this moment.
-Just go ahead and fill out the rest of the fields.
-The screenshot is an example.
+Just go ahead and fill out some of the fields.

 ![Slack config](/assets/images/articles/2016/10/slack-config-custom-integration.png)

+You can skip most of the field for now, but you must enter the (1) Command, (2) URL, and make sure the (3) Method is POST.

 Once you enter them correctly, you should see the "Your settings have been saved!" message on top of the screen for a few seconds.